-Plagiarism check: All submitted articles undergo plagiarism check first.
+Plagiarism check: All submitted articles undergo a plagiarism check first.
 We work with CrossRef to use iThenticate to detect plagiarism. iThenticate gives a 'similarity index', which is the word-by-word copying of materials from previously published literature.
-We use similarity index to make a decision.
-Even if the original source was cited, articles with more than 10% similarity index will be returned to the authors without peer review for re-writing.
-For articles with similarity index between 1-10%, we follow the guidelines of COPE on text recycling to make a decision.
+We use the similarity index to make a decision.
+Even if the original source was cited, articles with more than a 10% similarity index would be returned to the authors without peer review for re-writing.
+For articles with a similarity index between 1-10%, we follow the guidelines of COPE on text recycling to make a decision.

 Responsibility of Authors: As part of the submission process, authors are required to check off their submission's compliance.

 Responsibility of reviewers: Reviewers are expected to keep the manuscripts confidential, provide an unbiased scientific opinion of the manuscript on time and declare any conflict of interest.